 d.
 To supplement their propensity analysis, the authors also did an instrumental variable analysis, using neonatal unit preference for early screening (in quartiles) as the instrument for actual screening.
 An alternative approach would be to use screening itself as an instrument for PDA treatment in the propensity-matched groups.

 i.
 If we used this latter approach, what would we need to assume about the relation between PDA treatment, screening, and in-hospital mortality?
+(Hint: You can that PDA treatment is the exposure, screening is the instrument and mortality is the outcome.)
 [2]

 ii.
 If the assumption(s) above are valid, what would the estimated effect of PDA treatment on mortality need to be to yield the 4.3% absolute risk reduction observed by the authors for PDA screening?
 (Hint: the answer is an absolute risk reduction and you can calculate it from numbers above.)
 [2]